 (g) Within six months of the Effective Date, JCMSC shall assess the impact of its current policies, procedures, and programs on DMC levels at each Decision Point.
 JCMSC shall conduct an inventory of the available services and diversion options by race, ethnicity, and geographic region.
 The inventory shall measure, at minimum, the availability of family therapy, parent training, cognitive-behavioral treatment, mentoring, academic skills enhancement, afterschool recreation, vocational/job training, and wraparound services.
 This assessment shall include an analysis of JCMSC's current agreements with law enforcement, schools, social services agencies, and the cities and towns within Shelby County.
 (MoA p.
 22)

 This section requires an assessment and an inventory.
-A host of documents were submitted and included in the 2nd Compliance Report dated September 23, 2013.
+A host of documents were submitted and included in the 2nd Compliance Report dated September 23, 2013 which addressed the inventory.
+An assessment of policies is currently underway.